 It takes ca 50 mins to drive to this ski resort and lies north of Sandviken.
 Best way to get here is to go on road 272 and 302.

-The season is December to April and they are ever expanding, this year it has 22 slopes and 12 lifts catering for children, beginners and advanced skiers.
+The season is December to April and they are ever expanding with new slopes and facilities popping up.
 If you want to learn there is also ski schools.

 Note: The ski equipment needs to be booked beforehand online.